blueneogeo/xtend-tools/README.md

 http://netflix.github.io/RxJava/javadoc/rx/Observable.html

-#### Splitting Streams

-Use the stream.split command to create a new stream from an existing one.
-For example, say you want to listen for tweets coming in in realtime, but do something different depending on if they are known users:

-	val tweetStream = twitterAPI.streamUserTweets(twitterUserID)
-		.filter [ language == 'EN' ] // only english tweets

-	// now we want to split from here:

-	// save tweets from our own users tweetStream.split
-		.filter [ userId == userAPI.isKnownUser(it) ]
-		.map [ message ]
-		.each [ messageDB.save(it) ]
-	// and analyse tweets from others
-	tweetStream.split
-		.filter [ userId != userAPI.isKnownUser(it) ]
-		.map [ userId -> message ]
-		.each [ analyser.process(it) ]

 #### Completing a Stream

 To complete a stream indicates that a batch of data has finished.
 To do so, you call the complete method: